espway/espway/README.md

 The project is licensed under GPLv3.

 The project uses `esp-open-rtos` which is licensed under the BSD 3-clause license.
 It also has some components which have different licenses.
 Read more about them in the [`esp-open-rtos` README](https://github.com/SuperHouse/esp-open-rtos/blob/master/README.md).

-The project also includes code from the following projects projects, modified by Sakari Kapanen to work with esp-open-rtos:

-* [`ESP8266_new_pwm`](https://github.com/StefanBruens/ESP8266_new_pwm) by Stefan Brüns, licensed under GPLv2

-The respective licenses are reproduced in the `src/lib` folder of this repository.